edemaine/furls/README.md

   and trigger change events if appropriate.
 (In case the DOM's `value` attribute changed manually without calling `.set`.)
 * `.findInput(input)`: Get the internal representation of the specified input.
+* `.getInputEvents(input)`: Returns which events to monitor for input `input`.
+  Defaults to `['input', 'change']`, which should cover all input types on all browsers, but you could override this function to listen for custom DOM events.
+Redundant events are coalesced so they generate only one furls `inputChange` events.

 ### States